 Company Persons who violate the Code will be subject to disciplinary action up to and including termination.
 Violations of the Code are not the only basis for disciplinary action.
 The Company has additional guidelines and procedures governing conduct, and violations of those guidelines and procedures may also result in corrective or disciplinary action.

 Protection for Persons Reporting Questionable Behavior

-Our commitment to promoting the highest ethical standards includes a responsibility to foster an environment that allows Company Persons to report violations without the fear of retaliation or retribution.
-You will not be disciplined, lose your job, or be retaliated against in any other way for asking questions or voicing concerns about our legal or ethical obligations, as long as you are acting in good faith.
-“Good faith” does not mean that you have to be right-but it does mean that you believe that you are providing truthful information.
-The important thing is that you bring your question or concern to the Company’s attention through one of the available channels.
+Shentel’s commitment to promoting the highest ethical standards includes a responsibility to foster an environment that allows Company Persons to report violations without the fear of retaliation or retribution.
+Company Persons will not be disciplined, lose their job, or be retaliated against in any other way for asking questions or voicing concerns about our legal or ethical obligations, as long as they are acting in good faith.
+“Good faith” does not mean that a Company Person has to be right, but it does mean that such Company Person believes that they are providing truthful information.
+The important thing is that Company Persons bring questions or concerns to the Company’s attention through one of the available channels.